kakuffo/Dockerfiles/devops/devopsmetrics/README.md

 (code + configuration) to be deployed on production from the time a unit test build for that deployment is started in a build server such as Jenkins.

-[Lead Time to Deployment] (https://github.com/kakuffo/Dockerfiles/blob/master/vid/lead-time-diagram.jpg "Lead Time to Deployment")
+[Lead Time to Deployment] (https://github.com/kakuffo/Dockerfiles/blob/master/vid/lead-time-diagram.jpg)

 ## Percentage of failed deployments